dorian599/coding-challenge/README.md

 - **GET** `/api/cars` used to retrieve the already stored cars uploaded via the **/api/csv/upload** endpoint ​
 ## Unit Testing
-Execute the following commando to execute the unit testing
+Execute the following command to execute the unit testing
 ```
 npm test
 ```